rackerlabs/technical-blog/_posts/2020-03-31-how-rackspace-can-help-transform-your-business-with-machine-learning-and-artificial-intelligence.md

 cross-functional strategic initiatives.
 At Rackspace, Nihar played an integral role in crafting the company's database strategy following the ObjectRocket acquisition through a build/buy/partner framework for approaching new database markets.
 Since then, he has been on the ObjectRocket leadership team focused on product management and executing critical partnerships that underpin
-70%+ of ObjectRocket revenue and has most recently been focused on building out Rackspace's Artificial Intelligence and Machine
+70%+ of ObjectRocket revenue.
+He has most recently been focused on building out Rackspace's Artificial Intelligence and Machine
 Learning (AI/ML) solution.
-With a significant breadth of experience across strategy, finance, product, sales and marketing, Nihar currently serves as the executive leader for Rackspace Data Solutions.
+With a significant breadth of experience across strategy, finance, product, sales, and marketing, Nihar currently serves as the executive leader for Rackspace Data Solutions.
 Prior to Rackspace, Nihar spent 4 years at Deloitte
 Consulting and led high performing teams as a Management Consulting Manager.
-Nihar has an MBA of University of Texas-Austin and a bachelor’s degree from UC-Berkeley in Electrical Engineering and Computer Science."
+Nihar has an MBA from the University of Texas-Austin and a bachelor’s degree from UC-Berkeley in Electrical Engineering and Computer Science."
 categories:
     - General
     - Developers
 metaTitle: "How Rackspace can help transform your business with machine learning and artificial intelligence"
-metaDescription: "Artificial Intelligence and Machine Learning (AI/ML) lets businesses leverage data to make automated recommendations, take preemptive action, and streamline decision-making."
+metaDescription: "Artificial Intelligence and Machine Learning (AI/ML) let businesses leverage data to make automated recommendations, take preemptive action, and streamline decision-making."
 ogTitle: "How Rackspace can help transform your business with machine learning and artificial intelligence"
-ogDescription: "Artificial Intelligence and Machine Learning (AI/ML) lets businesses leverage data to make automated recommendations, take preemptive action, and streamline decision-making."
+ogDescription: "Artificial Intelligence and Machine Learning (AI/ML) let businesses leverage data to make automated recommendations, take preemptive action, and streamline decision-making."
 ---

 In the current fast-moving business environment, successful organizations are always looking for ways to enhance their product offerings, improve business efficiency, and anticipate customer behavior.
-From supply chain optimization to fraud detection, there are opportunities in every industry including retail, healthcare, and finance.
-Artificial Intelligence and Machine Learning (AI/ML) lets businesses leverage data to make automated recommendations, take preemptive action, and streamline decision-making.
+From supply chain optimization to fraud detection, there are opportunities in every industry, including retail, healthcare, and finance.
+Artificial Intelligence and Machine Learning (AI/ML) let businesses leverage data to make automated recommendations, take preemptive action, and streamline decision-making.

 <!-- more -->

 Not all organizations have the technical skills and business processes to implement AI/ML solutions.
 Luckily, Rackspace does.
-The data engineering and data science experts at Rackspace can help you get the most out of your data by using leading cloud-native AI/ML frameworks at scale
+The data engineering and data science experts at Rackspace can help you get the most out of your data by using leading cloud-native AI/ML frameworks at scale.
+These experts cover the following areas for your business:

-- AI/ML Assessment and Strategy
+- AI/ML assessment and strategy
-- AI Transformation
+- AI transformation

 ## AI/ML assessment and strategy

 Rackspace helps you to visualize how AI/ML can improve your business, then works with you to develop a practical solution that focuses on technology and business transformation.
-At the end of this process you receive a defined business use case, a proposed AI/ML solution definition and scope, and a technical roadmap for implementation.
+At the end of this process, you receive a defined business use case, a proposed AI/ML solution definition and scope, and a technical roadmap for implementation.
 The AI/ML assessment and strategy solution includes:

-- **AI/ML Workshop:** Rackspace data architects and scientists conducts an on-site workshop to discuss how businesses similar to yours are currently leveraging data and AI/ML, ideate solutions for high-priority use cases, and decide whether a proof-of-concept or prototype is necessary.
+- **AI/ML workshop:** Rackspace data architects and scientists conducts an on-site workshop to discuss how businesses similar to yours are currently leveraging data and AI/ML, ideate solutions for high-priority use cases, and decide whether a proof-of-concept or a prototype is necessary.

-- **AI/ML Strategy:** Rackspace spends 2&mdash;4 weeks prioritizing use cases according to business needs and solution complexity, assessing your current data platform, defining a high-level architecture, and conducting an initial long-range planning (LRP) session to define the implementation roadmap.
+- **AI/ML strategy:** Rackspace spends two&mdash;four weeks prioritizing use cases according to business needs and solution complexity, assessing your current data platform, defining a high-level architecture, and conducting an initial long-range planning (LRP) session to define the implementation roadmap.

 ### AI transformation